-As such, the art, craft and design curriculum at Shuttleworth College aims to engage, inspire and challenge; equipping pupils with the confidence, knowledge and skills to experiment, analyse, design and create works of art with increasing pride, resilience, independence and confidence.
+The art, craft and design curriculum at Shuttleworth College aims to engage, inspire and challenge.
+It is our vision to equip our students with the confidence, knowledge and skills to experiment, analyse, communicate, design and create works of art with increasing pride, resilience, independence and confidence.

 - Outstanding A-Level Sketchbooks: https://www.youtube.com/watch?v=WJ5kojvyv8s